privacyguides/privacyguides.org/docs/browsers.en.md

 - [x] Check **Delete cookies and site data when Firefox is closed**

 This protects you from persistent cookies, but does not protect you against cookies acquired during any one browsing session.
-When this is enabled you know you can easily clear your browser of all cookies by simply closing or restarting Firefox.
+When this is enabled, it becomes possible to easily cleanse your browser cookies by simply restarting Firefox.
+You can set exceptions on a per-site basis, if you wish to stay logged in to a particular site you visit often.

 ##### Disable Search Suggestions